 The Fairmont State University Department of Visual Art presents an exhibition of historic and contemporary pottery from Seagrove, N.C., on campus in the James David Brooks Gallery in Wallman Hall in February and March.

-The Fairmont State University College of Science and Technology will host the West Virginia FIRST® LEGO® League (FLL) robotics tournament on Saturday, Dec.
-7.
+The Fairmont State University College of Science and Technology will host the West Virginia VEX Robotics Competition State Tournament on Saturday, Feb.
+27.

-The event will take place at the Falcon Center and will be open to the public from 1 to 5 p.m.
-Saturday, Dec.
-7. More than 1,000 people, including 60 teams of students, are expected to attend.
+Forty-eight middle and high school teams from across the state are expected to attend the event, which will take place at the Falcon Center and will be open to the public from 1 to 5 p.m.
+Saturday, Feb.
+27.

 The 2016 Pratt & Whitney Engine Services West Virginia State Science and Engineering Fair is now accepting registrations.
 All West Virginia students in grades nine through 12 are encouraged to enter.

 The fair will be held April 1 and 2, 2016, on the Fairmont State University main campus in Fairmont.
 Two projects will be selected to advance to the 2016 Intel International Science and Engineering Fair in Phoenix, Ariz.
 Cash awards will also be provided for Best of Fair projects.